-One of our favorite things about the Christmas season, is, of course, the plants associated with it.
-Holly and ivy have mythologies dating back thousands of years, and we grow them in our own gardens!
+One of our favorite things about the Christmas season, is the plants associated with it.
+Holly and ivy have mythologies dating back thousands of years, and we can grow them in our own gardens!
 Head out with some pruners to clip them for your winter decor.

 And yes, we do know all the words to “The Holly and the Ivy.”

 Holly (Ilex spp.)

 The prickly evergreen holly we see on Christmas cards is English holly, Ilex aquifolium, which isn’t hardy here.
 The most popular evergreen hollies in Indiana gardens are Ilex x meserveae; these blue-tinted evergreens are crosses between English holly and tough prostrate holly (Ilex rugosa).